What do civil and environmental engineers study?

 How long will it take to finish my degree?

 Many of our students finish their undergraduate degrees in four or five years.
 And if you want to stay just one more year, you can think about our BS/MS program and get your master’s too.

 You can study abroad anywhere you like, and we'll help you pay for it.
 We have a $4 million endowment called the Joe S. Mundy Global Learning Endowment specifically earmarked for undergraduate international learning experiences.
-We’ve sent about 300 students (more than 60 in the last year) to 60 countries with the fund.
+We’ve sent about 300 students to 60 countries with the fund.
 Some students use it to study at Georgia Tech-Lorraine in France; to participate in Tech’s Pacific Program in Australia, New Zealand and Fiji; or to travel for field work with one of our faculty members.
 If you can find the study abroad opportunity, you can apply for Mundy funds to help pay for it.

 We think doing a co-op or internship is a great way to expand your education (and make some money along the way).
 It typically takes a little longer to graduate if you want to co-op, because you alternate semesters as a full-time student and a full-time employee.
 But we hear from students all the time who have jobs lined up after they graduate because of their co-op work or because they interned with a company and proved their abilities.
 Georgia Tech works with more than 1,000 employers across the country and overseas to place our co-op students.
 Students apply to the co-op program as early as their first semester as a freshman through the Georgia Tech Center for Career Discovery and Development.